korsbo/Latexify.jl/docs/src/tutorials/latexify.md

 \end{align}

-If you input a ParameterizedFunction or a ReactionNetwork from the DifferentialEquations.jl you will also get an align environment.
+If you input a ParameterizedFunction or a ReactionNetwork from DifferentialEquations.jl you will also get an align environment.
 For more on this, have a look on their respective sections.